callstack/react-native-testing-library/website/docs/API.md

 #### `defaultIncludeHiddenElements` option

 Default value for [includeHiddenElements](Queries.md#includehiddenelements-option) query option for all queries.
-Defaults to `true`, which means that queries will match [elements hidden from accessibility](#ishiddenfromaccessibility) by default.

-Currently this option is set to `true` which means that queries will also match hidden elements.
-This is done to avoid breaking changes.
-However, we plan to change the default behavior to exclude hidden elements in the next major release.
+The default value is set to `false`, so all queries will not match [elements hidden from accessibility](#ishiddenfromaccessibility).
+This is because the users of the app would not be able to see such elements.

 This option is also available as `defaultHidden` alias for compatibility with [React Testing Library](https://testing-library.com/docs/dom-testing-library/api-configuration/#defaulthidden).